158sheshu/names-sorter/README.md

 .
 OCP : Sorting logic can be extended without modifying core.
 .
 DI : Passes sevices to controller(Main.java).
 .
 ISP & LSP : Uses Interfaces for flexibility
+3. Test cases also implemented

+# Name Sorter

+A console app that sorts names by last name, then given names.
+Prints the sorted list to screen and writes it to `sorted-names-list.txt`.

+## Build
-3. Run mvn clean install
+mvn clean package

+Run:
 java -jar target/name-sorter-1.0-SNAPSHOT.jar unsorted-names-list.txt

-4. Test cases also implemented
+Test
+mvn test